dr-jts/crunchyblog/pg-svg/index.md

 )
 ```
 ### Prepare High Point symbols
-The next subquery does several things at once:
+The next subquery does several things:
-* the high point `lon` and `lat` location for Alaska and Hawaii is translated to match the transformation applied to the state geometry
+* translates the `lon` and `lat` location for Alaska and Hawaii high points to match the transformation applied to the state geometry
-* the `symHeight` attribute is computed to provide the height of the high point triangle symbol
+* computes the `symHeight` attribute for the height of the high point triangle symbol
-* a fill color value is assigned to each high point based on the height
+* assigns a fill color value to each high point based on the height
-* the `ORDER BY` sorts the high points by latitude, so that the triangle symbols overlap correctly when rendered
+* uses `ORDER BY` to sort the high points by latitude, so that their symbols overlap correctly when rendered
 ```
 ,highpt_shape AS (SELECT name, state, hgt_ft,
     -- translate high points to match shifted states